bclement14/EchoScribe/README.md

 4.  **Dialogue Assembly:** Merges transcriptions from different chunks and speakers into a coherent, timestamped SRT file.
 5.  **Script Generation:** Creates a final plain text script suitable for reading or further processing.

-> **Bonus:** Built with modularity, ready to be extended for LLM-based summarization or narrative generation.
+> **Incoming:** Built with modularity, ready to be extended for LLM-based summarization or narrative generation.

----

-## 🌱 Context and Origin

-## 🌱 Context and Origin

-EchoScribe was born from real-world D&D sessions recorded over **Discord** using the **[Craig bot](https://craig.chat/)** 🐻.

-- Craig provides **individual speaker tracks** (one audio file per speaker), which is ideal for high-quality transcription.
-- Early experiments involved merging these tracks and using the diarization feature within **[WhisperX](https://github.com/m-bain/whisperX)** itself (`--diarize` flag) to try and re-separate the speakers automatically.
-- However, this approach yielded **lower transcription accuracy** compared to processing the original, separate speaker tracks.
-Furthermore, the **speaker identification** performed by WhisperX diarization on the merged track was often not accurate enough for reliably generating speaker-labeled scripts automatically.

-As a result, EchoScribe is optimized to work best with **pre-separated audio tracks (one per speaker)**.
-It chunks these tracks based on combined silence and transcribes them individually *without* relying on diarization, leading to higher fidelity output suitable for reliable script generation.
-Support for diarization within the pipeline (`diarize=True`) remains an option but leverages WhisperX's diarization on *chunked* audio, which may have different performance characteristics.
+See the end of the README for **🌱 Context and Origin**.

 ---